3schwartz/AdventOfCode/README.md

 This repository contains my solutions to [Advent of Code](https://adventofcode.com/) challenges.

-I mainly solve them for fun but I also use the challenges to improve my coding skills either to write high performance code, clean code or to learn a whole new programming language.
+I mainly solve them for fun, but I also use the challenges to improve my coding skills either to write high performance code, clean code or to learn a whole new programming language.
 This is also why I solve some of the challenges in several languages.

-## 2023
+## 2023 - completed

 - Rust
+- Python

 ## 2022 - completed